Blockstream/satellite/README.md

 ./rx.py -f 1276150000 -g 40
 ```

-**NOTE:**: The frequency parameter is specified in Hz.
+**NOTE:** The frequency parameter is specified in Hz.
 So 1276.15 MHz would be
 specified as 1276150000 Hz, as in the above example.

 ## Frequency Scan Mode